Fundraising and Supporter Development

 When would we not consider returning a donation?

-We would only consider returning donations in line with criteria outlined in section 3i-iv.
-Additionally to make it completely transparent we would not return donations for the following scenarios:
+We would only consider returning donations in line with the criteria outlined above.
+Additionally, to make it completely transparent we would not return donations for the following scenarios:

 Where the funds have already been spent